 Or imported from elsewhere:

-read-syntax must accept two input arguments: a source name (which will hold the location of the source—e.g., for file input, the name would be a path) and an input (pointing at the source file). read-syntax should read its data from the port. + In principle, it’s possible to read directly from a source name when it’s a path.
+read-syntax must accept two input arguments: a source name (that holds the location of the source—e.g., for file input, the name would be a path) and an input (that points at the source file). read-syntax should read its data from the port. + In principle, it’s possible to read directly from a source name when it’s a path.
 But this is unreliable, because it assumes the input source is a file.
 Maybe it’s not.
 By contrast, the port argument always contains the source data, regardless of the underlying input type. read-syntax should consume all the data from the port (that is, until the port returns eof).
 In pseudocode:

 read-syntax must return one value: code for a expression, represented as a .
 Typically, the converted S-expressions from the source file are inserted into this syntax object.
 This syntax object must have no identifier .
 This module code must include a reference to the that will provide the initial set of bindings when the module code is evaluated.
 In pseudocode: